SonOfLilit/mysql/Readme.md

   to the MySQL server.
 (Default: `10000`)
 * `stringifyObjects`: Stringify objects instead of converting to values.
 See issue [#501](https://github.com/mysqljs/mysql/issues/501).
 (Default: `false`)
+* `allowObjectValues`: If false, trying to use objects as values without `stringifyObjects` will throw `TypeError`.
+See SqlString issue [#60](https://github.com/mysqljs/sqlstring/issues/60).
+From 3.0 will be set to `false` by default.
+Setting to `false` is recommended.
+Not setting explicitly will result in deprecation warning.
+(Default: `true`)
 * `insecureAuth`: Allow connecting to MySQL instances that ask for the old (insecure) authentication method.
 (Default: `false`)
 * `typeCast`: Determines if column values should be converted to native